With this easy gluten free greek pasta recipe, a quick gluten free meal is on the table in less than ten minutes!

 Not only does this recipe make a great quick easy gluten free meal, it also is great for packing in lunch boxes for the next day.
 I like eating it warm best, so I’ll heat up leftovers and then pack them in a thermos to send.
 Everything for a balanced meal is in one dish!

+With this easy gluten free greek pasta recipe, a quick gluten free meals are on the table in less than ten minutes!
 I prefer to not rinse my pasta when I drain it.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Easy Greek Dressing with red wine vinegar, extra virgin olive oil, oregano, pepper, and a touch of honey made in the blender!
 Makes 3/4 cup.
 You'll only need half a recipe of greek dressing to make my gluten free greek pasta recipe.
 Store leftovers in the fridge, shake to recombine.

 Serving Size: 2 tablespons